diantonioandrea/pacs-first/README.md

 - `-v`: Enables verbosity.

+- `-n`: Considers the numerical gradient for the target function.

 - `-p (FILENAME)`: Specifies the parameters filename (defaults to `parameters.json`).

 - `--all`: Executes the algorithm with every routine and strategy.